181 Whitehouse Rd,

 Limited

-What is clear is that a society of burgesses (property owning citizens) originally played golf on the Bruntsfield Links in Edinburgh city.
+Historically, a society of burgesses (property owning citizens) originally played golf on the Bruntsfield Links in Edinburgh city.
 The course comprised 6-holes, had been played on since the 15th century, was less than a mile south of Edinburgh Castle, and is now a 36-hole pitch & putt facility.

 By 1874, with Bruntsfield Links becoming too congested, the Edinburgh Burgess members moved out to Musselburgh, east of the city.
-Here they shared a 9-hole course with The Honourable Company of Edinburgh Golfers, Bruntsfield Links Golfing Society (who had also moved from the Bruntsfield Links) and Musselburgh Golf Club (later Royal Musselburgh).
+Here they shared a nine-hole course with The Honourable Company of Edinburgh Golfers, Bruntsfield Links Golfing Society (who had also moved from the Bruntsfield Links) and Musselburgh Golf Club (later Royal Musselburgh).
 By 1894 Musselburgh also felt overcrowded, so Edinburgh Burgess moved across the city to their current home in Barnton.
 Bruntsfield Links Golfing Society also made the move to Barnton, and now reside next door to Royal Burgess.

 George V conferred the Royal prefix on the club in 1929, at which time the club's name was changed from the Edinburgh Burgess Golfing Society to the Royal Burgess Golfing Society of Edinburgh.
 By royal prerogative, 10 Scottish golf clubs use the "Royal" title, namely: Aberdeen, Royal & Ancient (St Andrews), Burgess, Dornoch, Duff House, Montrose, Musselburgh, Perth, Tarlair and Troon.

-Scotland's 100th best course (Golf World, 2022).
+Scotland's 98th best course (Golf World, 2024).

 111 Glasgow Road, Edinburgh EH12 8NF